Benefits Not Realized from Aviation SMS Implementations

 Based on the answer, the next step will be to integrate the verbiage and principles of a quality management system into your safety management system.
-Your SMS will then be primed to focus on opportunity as well as address safety risk while complying with SMS regulatory requirements.
+Your SMS will then be primed to focus on the opportunity as well as address safety risks while complying with SMS regulatory requirements.

 Related Articles on Integrated SMS and QMS

 - QMS Programs vs Aviation Safety Management Systems (SMS)

 - 4 Considerations about QMS and SMS in Aviation Safety Management